Review Oeksound Soothe 3

 In my opinion: yes, especially if you use Soothe as a core part of your workflow and not just here and there.

-Soothe2 is still an excellent plugin and absolutely capable of professional results.
-Oeksound didn’t reinvent the core idea with Soothe3.
+Soothe 2 is still an excellent plugin and absolutely capable of professional results.
+Oeksound didn’t reinvent the core idea with Soothe 3.
 Instead, they refined and modernized it in very meaningful ways.

-Of course, if you only use Soothe occasionally for basic vocal cleanup, Soothe2 will remain a fantastic tool for years to come.
-But for anyone working with it regularly, in dense productions, sound design, modern electronic music or professional mixing environments, the upgrade is absolutely worth it.
+Of course, if you only use Soothe occasionally for basic vocal cleanup, Soothe 2 will remain a fantastic tool for years to come.
+But for anyone working with it regularly, in dense productions, sound design, modern electronic music, or professional mixing environments, the upgrade is absolutely worth it.
 And if you’re working in multichannel or immersive audio, it’s an even easier decision.

 Verdict & Summary

 With Soothe3, Oeksound refined the concept in exactly the right areas: better workflow, improved usability, more flexibility and a more polished overall experience.
+Most importantly, it simply sounds more transparent than its predecessor – and the improved transient handling is a genuine step forward, especially for anyone working with drums, loops or percussive material.

 Oeksound also offers a fully featured 20-day trial, and I highly recommend checking out the great audio demos on their website.
 Just make sure you’re on proper monitors or good headphones to really hear the difference in transparency and detail.